extendr/extendr/paper.md

 ## Statement of Need

 One of the key strengths of the R programming language is its ability to integrate with other languages and tools.
-It does so through its C API as described in Writing R Extensions (cite).
-In 2006, the R package Rcpp was released on CRAN enabling R developers to build packages that harnessed the power of C++ (Rcpp Papercite).
-Since then, Rcpp has grown to be the most imported R package across the Comprehensive R Archive Network (CRAN) due to its use in low-level libraries that are used by the vast majority of R packages (cite cran page rank package? <https://github.com/andrie/pagerank>).
+It does so through its C API as described in Writing R Extensions [@r_cite].
+In 2006, the R package Rcpp was released on CRAN enabling R developers to build packages that harnessed the power of C++ (Rcpp [@rcpp_cran]).
+Since then, Rcpp has grown to be the most imported R package across the Comprehensive R Archive Network (CRAN) due to its use in low-level libraries that are used by the vast majority of R packages ([@vriesAndriePagerank2021]).
 In addition to Rcpp there are many other packages that enable cross-langauge communication.
-The package cpp11 provides similar bindings to R via C++ (CITE cpp11).
-Bindings to Java are provided by rJava, to JavaScript via V8, and to python via reticulate (CITE rjava, v8, reticulate).
+The package cpp11 provides similar bindings to R via C++ ([@cpp11]).
+Bindings to Java are provided by rJava, to JavaScript via V8, and to python via reticulate (CITE [@rJava], [@v8_cran], [@reticulate_cran]).

 Today, we are seeing the proliferation of the Rust programming language.
 According to StackOverflow, Rust is the most admired programming language for many years running—and for good reason (<https://survey.stackoverflow.co/2023/>).
-Rust provides similar performance such as C and C++ while also being far more ergonomic (Nature, 2020, <https://www.nature.com/articles/d41586-020-03382-2>).
+Rust provides similar performance such as C and C++ while also being far more ergonomic ([@perkelWhyScientistsAre2020]).
 But most importantly, Rust provides guarantees memory that make exceptionally safe.
 For all of these reasons and more, providing R package developers a way to integrate Rust and R is necessary for the continued growth of the R ecosystem.
-The extendr Rust library and its companion R package {rextendr} make the process of marrying R and Rust simple.
+The extendr Rust library and its companion R package `{rextendr}` make the process of marrying R and Rust simple.

 ## Implementation